Independent African news, markets, culture and politics.

 Nigeria’s Foreign Reserves Rises To $46bn • Channels Television

-The CBN report noted variations in price pressures across sectors, with agriculture recording the widest gap between input and output prices at 7.2 index points.
-This suggests rising cost pressures on farmers.
-In contrast, the services sector experienced more contained price movements, with a gap of 2.7 index points.
+The services sector also experienced a broad-based recovery, with all 14 subsectors surveyed showing increased business activity.
+The CBN report highlighted variations in price pressures across sectors.
+Agriculture recorded the widest gap between input and output prices at 7.2 index points, indicating rising cost pressures for farmers, whereas the services sector saw more contained price movements, with a gap of 2.7 index points.

-The NBS reported an aggregate GDP of N113.58 trillion in nominal terms, representing a year-on-year nominal growth of 18.12%.
-This development comes as the CBN Governor, Olayemi Cardoso, stated that Nigeria’s economy is now more resilient and can withstand external shocks better than ever before.
-The governor noted that Nigeria, along with Ethiopia, is leading economic recovery on the African continent.
-The sustained economic growth and resilience are positive indicators for the country’s economic prospects, with the services sector expected to continue driving growth in the coming quarters.
+CBN Governor Olayemi Cardoso noted that Nigeria’s economy is now more resilient and better able to withstand external shocks than ever before, adding that Nigeria, alongside Ethiopia, is leading economic recovery on the African continent.
+The sustained growth and resilience are positive indicators for the country’s economic prospects, with the services sector expected to continue driving growth in the coming quarters.

 Scroll to Top